MichaelB788/Tetris/README.md

 ![Tetris Preview](assets/img/tetris_preview.png)

+## Controls

+**Controls may be configured by editing the `controls.ini` file in the project's root directory.**

+The default controls are the following:

+* Left Arrow Key -> Move left
+* Right Arrow Key -> Move right
+* Down Arrow Key -> Move down (soft drop)
+* R Key -> Rotate clockwise
+* T Key -> Rotate counterclockwise
+* S Key -> Hold current Tetromino
+* Space Key -> Drop Tetromino

 # Building on Windows

 ## Step 1: Install Dependencies

 Before building the project, ensure you have the following dependencies:

-- git
+* git
-- Visual Studio 2019 or later
+* Visual Studio 2019 or later
-    - Even if you don't use the IDE, Visual Studio comes with its own [Developer Terminal](https://learn.microsoft.com/en-us/visualstudio/ide/reference/command-prompt-powershell?view=vs-2022) that make the build process a lot easier.
+    * Even if you don't use the IDE, Visual Studio comes with its own [Developer Terminal](https://learn.microsoft.com/en-us/visualstudio/ide/reference/command-prompt-powershell?view=vs-2022) that make the build process a lot easier.
-- vcpkg
+* vcpkg

 After the above dependencies are installed, open up a terminal (Powershell or Command Prompt) and **clone the repository in the current directory**.